ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 * Add a pass / fail check
 * Create VC SAST Pipeline build project
 * Use a baseline file
-* Create VC SCA Agent build project for the app itselft
+* Create VC SCA Agent build project for the app itself
 * Create VC SCA Agent build project for Docker Image
 * Setup and run a DAST scan

 ## Step 1 Initial Setup

 We'll need an AWS account and a Veracode subscription.
-Costs are low for running Cloud9, CodeBuild, and CodePipeline projects and will be in the free tier for this excerise.
+Costs are low for running Cloud9, CodeBuild, and CodePipeline projects and will be in the free tier for this excercise.

 https://console.aws.amazon.com/